ruby/ruby/doc/contributing/building_ruby.md

 ### Running make scripts in parallel

-In GNU make and BSD make implementations, to run a specific make script in parallel, pass the flag `-j<number of processes>`.
+In GNU make[^caution-gmake-3] and BSD make implementations, to run a specific make script in parallel, pass the flag `-j<number of processes>`.
 For instance, to run tests on 8 processes, use:

 ``` shell
 make test-all -j8
 ```

-**CAUTION**: GNU make 3 is missing some features for parallel execution, we recommend to upgrade to GNU make 4 or later.

 We can also set `MAKEFLAGS` to run _all_ `make` commands in parallel.